Misty Silhouettes Of Bamboo Leaves And Blood Red Dragonflies On Sheer Black Silk.

 …and maybe put a motherfucker in a jar during the new moon every now and again.
 You know, when the weather calls for it.

-Direct from Japan, I was given a pretty solid history on this one.
+Direct from an Issei Japanese immigrant at a flea market, I was given a pretty solid history on this one.
 In spite of the choppiness in language due to translation, it was understandable enough.
 This lovely girl dates from 1925.

 This wasn’t a restoration effort.
 It’s in really good shape for its age.
-I did remove a few scuffs that were just surface grime, and I have stabilized a few pinholes here and there.
+I did remove some minor water damage, a few scuffs that were just surface grime, and I have stabilized a few pinholes here and there.
 Nothing I would call laborious or worrisome.
 There’s no sign of fraying or shattering anywhere, no odors to worry about.
-I did notice, when it first arrived to me some almost ten years ago now, that it had quite a lot of material in the seam allowance.
+I did notice, when I first got it some almost ten years ago now, that it had quite a lot of material in the seam allowance.
 So this probably qualifies as the first full-sized kimono that did major resizing on–beforehand it was just haori (jackets) because those are easy.
 I let out the side panels and the few panels leading up to the front to better accommodate my… -looks down- large tracks of land.

 This is a komon, which is a women’s casual kimono.
 This would be everyday street wear.
 Just look at the sheerness of this thing, it was meant to be as comfortable as possible.
 So you bet your sweet ass I wasn’t binding up dem tiddies just for the sake of the magazine kimono silhouette in a garment like this.
 The woman who wore this in the 20’s probably didn’t worry too much about a perfectly straight line, either, so I’m sure as fuck not going to.
 Show me one photo from the Taisho Era that matches perfect kitsuke standards of today.
 Fucking point it out.

 There’s a double edged sword with how sheer this thing is.
 On the one hand, it’s so light and liquid smooth on the skin that when I once wore it on a 100°F (37°C) August day in Baltimore, the breeze made me feel like it was made of goddamn magic.
 On the other hand, If you look at the the wrong way, it wrinkles.
+If you fold it and look away, it will become a knot.
 On the hideous third hand that protrudes from the center of my stomach (…what…), a very light touch of steam releases wrinkles almost instantly.

 I keep talking about how sheer this kimono is.
 How sheer is it, you ask?
 Well: